 Bowling During Pregnancy – Is It Safe?

-Bowling is considered a low-impact activity as there is no running or shoving involved.
-Still, it does need you to lift a heavy ball, which may not be the best idea when your body is sensitive.
-So, the question arises, is bowling allowed for a woman who is expecting?
+Bowling is often considered a low-impact activity, as it doesn’t involve the intensity of running or shoving.
+However, it does require lifting a heavy ball, which might not be the best idea when your body is more sensitive.
+This leads to the question: is bowling allowed for a woman who is expecting, or should it be avoided to prevent potential strain?
+Read on to learn about bowling during pregnancy.

 When exercising, the best advice for pregnant women is not to start anything you were not already doing before your pregnancy and always consult your doctor first.